 “Fall damage?”
 Mario muttered.
 “What fall damage?”

-Everything around him looked quite normal: a NPC of a woman standing on the flat roof of her home, calmly hanging laundry out to dry, while another NPC -- the miller -- stared up at the sky.
+Everything around him looked quite normal: a non-playable character (NPC) standing on the flat roof of her home, calmly hanging laundry out to dry, while another NPC -- the miller -- stared up at the sky.
 Both seemed oblivious to the impossible waterfall, though they were programmed to comment extensively on the piece.

 “Mario!” greeted his friend, Cherry, from a balcony.
 Her avatar waved.
 Mario returned the wave, distracted by what appeared to be a cluster of moss and lichen, enlarged many orders of magnitude, swaying in the breeze.